floathub/sfh/README.md

   * HDT - Heading (True)

-### FloatHub Functionality which is **NOT** supported
+### FloatHub Functionality which is NOT supported

 The main capability that a real FloatHub device provides that is not easily replicable purely from NMEA data is voltage monitoring.
-This includes both reporting of battery and charger levels as well as monitoring acitivity on pumps.
+This includes both reporting of battery and charger levels as well as monitoring acitivity of pumps.